Feb. 12, 2012

 "Montana Tech is coming off of a win Saturday night against the 13th-ranked NAIA team.
 They have a balanced attack and score the ball well in multiple ways.
 We're going to need to play well."

 The Orediggers, who upset No. 13 Montana State-Northern on Saturday, are led by 12.2 points per game from Adam Greger.
+After facing the Wolverines on Monday, Montana Tech will play at Utah State on Tuesday night.

 For UVU last week, Ben Aird had a pair of double-doubles including a career-high 24 points and 11 rebounds in a double-overtime thriller at NJIT on Thursday.
 The Wolverines edged NJIT by two, 99-97, also getting 24 points from Isiah Williams as all five starters scored in double figures.